 After getting customer feedback, you probably want to come up with a list of different product features that your customers want and categorized them based on the framework shown above.
 A fantastic way to do this is by using a simple free tool like Trello.

 There are a lot of ways you can approach this.
 As I just mentioned, you can use Trello, which is how we do it at YesInsights.
 We like to create different list and cards for each task that we are working on and then moving them down the tabs when we complete them.
 This allows our whole team to have a strong product vision as well as leave comments with our thoughts inside the Trello cards.

 Another way is by creating a mindmap.
-Mindmap is a flowchart that allows you to detail and lay out your product feature roadmap.
+A mindmap is a flowchart that allows you to detail and lay out your product feature roadmap.

-Here’s a few mindmapping softwares that you can explore:
+Here are a few mindmapping software options that you can explore:

 - Xmind – This software is free and has most of the mindmapping tools you will ever need.

 - Mindjet – This is the probably one of the most robust mindmapping software that you can choose, but it is quite expensive.

 - Google draw – This is a free web-based flowcharting program.
 It has less support than Google Docs and Sheets but should accomplish your flowcharting needs.